The 3 Best Budget Apps for Couples To Help You Achieve Your Money Goals

 But luckily, a solution to all this dollar-related drama is forehead-slappingly simple: "People who study marriage,” writes a couples counselor in the The New York Times, “talk about the need for a 'we story,' a collaboration between partners about values and goals."

-Enter a new crop of apps that aim to get you and your S.O. on the same page financially, and help you work together toward shared objectives.
+Enter a new crop of budget apps for couples that aim to get you and your S.O. on the same page financially, and help you work together toward shared objectives.
 (Bye-bye, mortgage.
 Hello, Bora Bora.)
 After all, teamwork makes the dream work.

 Tapped as one of Forbes’s “best apps of the year,” this one (also free) offers radical transparency by allowing users to see what each partner is spending in real time, and to comment—with emojis—under each purchase, if desired (privacy is also possible and customizable).
 In the developer’s words, this allows couples to “engage in meaningful dialogue about your goals and habits.”
 In our words, it allows our husbands to sarcastically question our spending on organic produce and grande iced lattes.
 Hello, accountability!
 It also offers bill-pay reminders, wherein the app pings you both to pay the cable bill, so no one needs to nag during dinner.